NehaK275/Linux_Assignment/README.md

 ### 24.What is prot, opt, in, out, source & destination?
 * `prot` The protocol for rule.
 * `opt` special options for the specific rule.
+*  `in` Name of input interface via which the packet is received.
+*  `out` Name of output interface via which the packet will be send.
-* `Source` source ip-address of the packet.
+* `Source` It shows the information of the source of the packet.
-* `Destination` destination ip-address for the packet.
+* `Destination` It shows the information regarding the destination of the packet to be reached.

 ### 25.Why rules are added to the top?
-To insert a new rule above a specific existing rule, we simply use the index number of that existing rule.
-For example, to insert a new rule to the top of the chain, we use the command with index number 1.
-It's also possible to flush all rules of a specific chain or even the whole iptables using the -F -parameter.
+Rules are added to the top of the iptables because it will neglect the rules defined below a particular rule which is defined on the top.

 ### 26.What type of rules we can add to the iptables?
 Open the terminal app or login using ssh: ssh user@server-name.